 O ne of the most recognisable manifestations of Chinese contemporary art, Zeng Fanzhi’s era-defining Mask Series launched the artist onto the global stage, and became synonymous with the modern, urban Chinese aesthetic.
-Zeng’s renowned Mask Series powerfully expresses both the personal and universal anxieties, using the mask motif to emphasize the tension between the external and internal self – i.e., appearances and emotions.
-Within the series, the appearance of certain motifs, such as the flower, present rare and tantalizing insights into the artist’s interior world.
+Zeng’s renowned Mask Series powerfully expresses both the personal and universal anxieties, using the mask motif to emphasise the tension between the external and internal self – i.e., appearances and emotions.
+Within the series, the appearance of certain motifs, present rare and tantalising insights into the artist’s interior world.

 “The figures I paint function as a mirror that reflects my inner self, and onto whom I have projected my own understanding of the world”